-It’s been almost over 6 months I completed the board and batten wainscoting in my kids’ bedroom.
-It is holding up well and I am loving it every time I enter their room.
+It’s been almost over 6 months I completed the DIY board and batten wainscoting in my kids’ bedroom.
+It’s holding up well and I’m loving it every time I enter their room.

-The impact to the room is AMAZING!!
-This is definitely a project a beginner can tackle themselves with minimal tools.
-This is my first time attempting this type of project.
-I will show you every step I took to complete this project.
+I’ll show you my wainscoting installation process for this project.
 There are some decisions I made that I would have done differently but that for another blog post.

 - 4′ x 8′ 5mm plywood sheets